 Will your focus be SEO?
 If yes, how much content will you create and what will be your themes?

 Don’t let this list of “whats” limit you.
 There are many focuses to choose from, and yes, you can have more than one.

 Keep in mind that your small pet business plan is more about why and what and not so much about how.
-How you do each of these things should be detailed out in a specific plan for each of them.
-Those additional plans compliment your business plan.
+How you do each of these things should be detailed in a specific plan for each item.
+Those additional plans complement your business plan.